notionparallax/blog/_posts/2017-08-20-future-story.md

 <section>
 ## In which our hero gets a full experience package

 There were often stories on self-help and productivity blogs about how you are the average of the five people you spend the most time with.
 It seemed to make intuitive sense, but the mechanism seemed a bit opaque; did people influence each other?
 Maybe they just sorted into groups based on their existing tendencies.
 He suspected that it was a bit of both.

 It didn't matter to him what the truth was; pragmatically it seemed to work.
 Of course that wouldn't stop him obsessing over the mechanism that allowed it to work, but only once it'd started to affect his life.
 Until then it wasn't on his radar.

 When he stopped to consider his five, it was a bit depressing.
 Other than himself--who he'd decided was supernumerary--he spent his time with her and jane.
 The other three people were a rotating cast, drawn from a much wider pool.
 The time spent with them was asymptotically less than the time spent with his primary encounters.
 This seemed interesting and he asked Jane to put a future reminder to look into it later.
-Right now was about setting up an experience package[^expPackage].
+Right now was about setting up an experience package[^exppackage].

-[^expPackage]: [This is worth listening to](http://www.flashforwardpod.com/2016/03/08/episode-06-my-everything-pal/).
+[^exppackage]: [This is worth listening to](http://www.flashforwardpod.com/2016/03/08/episode-06-my-everything-pal/).
 There's a reference to an app called perfection in a fiction book It tries to make everyone be like some kind of statistically designed perfect person.

 The arithmetic of averages was refreshingly simple.
 Five was a small group of influencers and he had strong control over one of them.
 Jane could help him be his best self, or lead him down paths of utter disaster, depending on how she was configured.
-It was the difference between being superhuman or an extra from *a scanner darkly*.
+It was the difference between being superhuman or an extra from _a scanner darkly_.

 He'd been doing the bedtime package for a few weeks now.
 It'd improved his sleep and helped him squeeze a full hour extra out of his evening.
 He was sold.